-Prerequisite Coursework Credits Human Anatomy Lecture/Lab; Physiology 4-6 (If enrolled in a combined anatomy/physiology course you will need 6 semest er hours) Cultural Ideas and/or Global Perspectives 3 Any course in one of the following areas: world religions, gender studies, socie (Cultural Anthropology or Diversity in Global Context is preferred). blogy or anthropology One course in Lifespan OR one course in Human Development OR three courses to include Childhood, Adolescent and Adult Development OR two courses that cover the Lifespan of Development .
-3-9 Abnormal Psychology 3 Statistics (Social science statistics OR biostatistics preferred) 3 Medical Terminology (can be an online course) 1-3 English Composition OR Technical Writing 3 Ethics OR Philosophy OR Theology 3
+Prerequisite Coursework Credits Human Anatomy Lecture/Lab; Physiology 4-6

+(If enrolled in a combined anatomy/physiology course you will need 6 semester hours)

+Cultural Ideas and/or Global Perspectives

+Any course in one of the following areas: world religions, gender studies, sociology or anthropology (Cultural Anthropology or Diversity in Global Context is preferred).

+One course in Lifespan OR one course in Human Development OR three courses to include Childhood, Adolescent and Adult Development OR two courses that cover the Lifespan of Development.
+3-9

+Abnormal Psychology 3

+Statistics (Social science statistics OR biostatistics preferred) 3

+Medical Terminology (can be an online course) 1-3

+English Composition OR Technical Writing 3

+Ethics OR Philosophy OR Theology 3